-This is a very delicious, easy to make Thai green chicken curry that I'm sure you and your family will love.
-The curry itself comes in at a very low 245 calories, which is half the amount of the calories allotted on your fasting day, leaving you room for rice or—if you're anything like me—some garlic naan bread to accompany this.
-Just be careful to check the calories on the naan that you buy as some of them are very heavily calorie laden.
+This is a delicious, easy-to-make Thai green chicken curry that I'm sure you and your family will love.
+The curry comes in at a meager 245 calories, which is half the amount allotted on your fasting day, leaving you room for rice or—if you're anything like me—some garlic naan bread to accompany this.
+Just be careful to check the calories on the naan that you buy, as some of them are very heavily calorie-laden.

 - 450g / 1lb Free Range Chicken Breasts, skinless

 - 100g / 4oz Organic Green Beans

 - 400ml can Coconut Milk

 - 1 rounded tbsp Thai Green Curry Paste

 - 2 tsp Thai Fish Sauce, also known as Nam Pla

 - 3 Kaffir Lime Leaves, finely shredded